A domain decomposition strategy for natural imposition of mixed boundary conditions in port-Hamiltonian systems: Galerkin discretization of port-Hamiltonian systems

-In this section the general class of port-Hamiltonian systems is presented.
-Then we recall the mixed finite element Galerkin discretization presented in \cite{joly2003}.
+The general class of port-Hamiltonian systems is now presented. \revtwo{A brief introduction on port-Hamiltonian systems is given by means of the wave equation as an example.} Then we recall the mixed finite element Galerkin discretization presented in \cite{joly2003}.
 This discretization is such to retain the Hamiltonian structure at the discrete level.